pkoelich/Vancouver_CityScope/README.md

 ### **Quality of Life Index**

-The Quality of Life Index is a composite index created using the Analytic Hierarchy Process (AHP), a multi-criteria decision analysis (MCDA) method.
+The Quality of Life Index (QOLI) is a composite index created using the Analytic Hierarchy Process (AHP), a multi-criteria decision analysis (MCDA) method.
 It integrates our four indices to assess overall quality of life.
 Pairwise comparisons were used to determine the relative importance of each criterion:

 ![Image](https://github.com/user-attachments/assets/48ac7357-187f-487b-aee5-0d14ac91bbcf)